Team building is a combination of interventions you make to inspire, equip, and enable a team to succeed.

 It is not an event, a collection of games, or an intellectual concept.
-Team building initiatives fail when organizers focus on rituals but ignore reasons, when they are obsessed with activities and ignore applications, when they think of games and forget goals.
+Team building initiatives fail when organizers focus on rituals but ignore reasons, are obsessed with activities and ignore applications, when they think of games and forget goals.

 You do not build the team the same way.
 You can do that with machines, but not with people.
 Those who use a cookie-cutter approach to team building do not understand the purposes of team building.